It's Alive (1974 film)

 It's Alive is a 1974 American science fiction horror film written, produced, and directed by Larry Cohen.
 It stars John P. Ryan and Sharon Farrell as a couple whose infant child turns out to be a vicious mutant.
 The film's cast also includes James Dixon, William Wellman Jr., Shamus Locke, Andrew Duggan, Guy Stockwell, and Michael Ansara.
 The baby was designed and created by special effects make-up artist Rick Baker, and the film's score was composed by Bernard Herrmann.

 It's Alive was distributed by Warner Bros. and received mixed reviews upon release.
 It spawned two sequels, It Lives Again (1978) and It's Alive III: Island of the Alive (1987), as well as a 2009 remake.
+It is the only film in the It's Alive series with a PG rating as the remainder of the series all have the R rating.

 Plot

 In Los Angeles, Frank Davis and his wife Lenore are expecting their second child.
-Frank is a successful public relations consultant and his wife is a stay-at-home mom for their first child, Chris.
+Frank is a successful PR consultant, and his wife is a stay-at-home mom for their first child, Chris.
 The couple avoided having a child for several years while Lenore took contraceptive pills.
 When their child is ready to be born, they leave Chris with a family friend, Charley, and go to the hospital.
 Their second child, a baby boy, is born monstrously deformed, with fangs and claws.
-Immediately after birth it kills the doctors and nurses in the delivery room and flees through a skylight.
+Immediately after birth, it kills the doctors and nurses in the delivery room and flees through a skylight.
 Lenore is left alive, screaming for her child as a horrified Frank discovers the carnage.

 Frank and Lenore are allowed to leave the hospital while the police, including Lt.
 Perkins, investigate the killings.
-Frank and Lenore receive attention from the press, which results in Frank being fired from his job at a public relations company.
+Frank and Lenore receive attention from the press, which results in Frank being fired from his job.
 Meanwhile, the Davis' baby lurks around outdoors, killing several people, including a milkman.
 As the killings continue, the press and the police hound Frank and Lenore.
 Frank meets with medical researchers who convince him to sign documents allowing them to experiment on the child's body once it has been found and killed.
 Frank denies that the child is his son and joins the hunt for the murderous infant.